theimowski/master-thesis/docs/section-paradigms.md

 -----------

 Declarative paradigm is different than imperative, with regards to how programs are built.
-Program written in declarative style focuses on **what** goal has to be achieved rather than **how** this goal is to be achieved {{{petricek2009real}}}.
+Program written in declarative style focuses on **what** is the desired goal rather than **how** this goal has to be achieved {{{petricek2009real}}}.
-This means that code does not specify how detailed, low level instructions are to be executed in order, but rather synthesizes a set of constructs that are capable of being combined together.
+This means that code does not specify in details, how low level instructions are to be executed in what order, but rather synthesizes a set of constructs that are capable of being glued (combined) together.
-Declarative name refers to the code, which is written by **declaring** how constructs relate to themselves, but it also has its roots in linguistics where a declarative sentence is a complete expression of natural language which is either true or false {{{nilsson1990logic}}}.
+Term declarative refers to the code, which is written by **declaring** how such constructs relate to themselves, but it also has its roots in linguistics, where *"a declarative sentence is a complete expression of natural language which is either true or false"* {{{nilsson1990logic}}}.
-In his work, Padawitz {{{padawitz2006deductive}}} describes the term declarative as a combination of functional (or applicative) and relational (or logic) programming.
+In his work, Padawitz {{{padawitz2006deductive}}} describes the term declarative as *"a combination of functional (or applicative) and relational (or logic) programming"*.
-Both functional and logic programming can be thought of sub-paradigms for declarative programming.
+Both functional and logic programming can be thought of sub-paradigms of declarative paradigm.
 Following are enumerated some examples of more specific, based on declarative approach, sub-paradigms.

 ### Logic programming